Union Pacific Big Boy: Design

-The Big Boy has the longest engine body of any reciprocating steam locomotive, longer than two 40-foot buses.
+The Big Boy has the longest engine body of any reciprocating steam locomotive, longer than two 40 ft buses.
 They were also the heaviest reciprocating steam locomotives ever built; the combined weight of the 772,250 lb engine and 436,500 lb tender outweighed a Boeing 747.
 There was some speculation that the first series of Chesapeake and Ohio 2-6-6-6 H-8 “Allegheny” locomotives, built by the Lima Locomotive Works in 1941, may have weighed as much as 778,200 lb, exceeding the Big Boys, but subsequent re-weighs of early-production H-8s, under close scrutiny by the builder and the railroad, found them to be about half a ton less than 772,250 lb.

 A few experiments were carried out on the Big Boys during their years in revenue service.
 One experiment saw the conversion of No. 4005 to oil fuel in 1946.
 Unlike a similar effort with the Challengers, the conversion failed due to uneven heating in the Big Boy's large, single-burner firebox.
 The locomotive was converted back to coal in 1948.
 (Decades later, No. 4014 would be successfully converted to oil during its restoration.)
 Another experiment saw No. 4007 being modified with a single stack in October 1948.
 The results were unsatisfactory, and the locomotive was reverted to double stack after testing.
 One final short-term experiment was the fitting of smoke deflectors on locomotive 4019, similar to those found on the railroad's FEF series, as well as some of their Challengers.
 These were later removed, as the Big Boys' nozzle and blower in the smoke box could blow smoke high enough to keep engineers’ lines of sight clear.

-Construction
+Construction and preparation

+No. 4014 travels the Sacramento Subdivision towards Roseville, California, in July 2024.

-The American Locomotive Company manufactured 25 Big Boy locomotives for Union Pacific: 20 in 1941 and five in 1944.
-Along with the Challengers, the Big Boys arrived on the scene just as traffic was surging in preparation for American participation in World War II.
+The American Locomotive Company manufactured 25 Big Boy locomotives for Union Pacific: 20 were completed in 1941, and five more in 1944.
+Along with the Challengers, the first Big Boys arrived on the scene just as rail traffic was surging in preparation for likely American participation in World War II.
+They played a major role in transporting armaments and war materiel during the war.
+Each Big Boys were delivered from ALCO via the Delaware and Hudson (D&H), New York Central (NYC), and Chicago and North Western (C&NW) to Council Bluffs, Iowa, where a UP steam switcher transported them to the railroad's Omaha Shops in Omaha, Nebraska, where they were tested and approved for service.